EfeSenerr/github-copilot-hands-on-labs/hands-on/html/gallery/instructions.md

 In this step, you will remove one image from the gallery when you click on it.
 Be careful with the events of the DOM elements.
 Some elements might not be available when the page is loaded.

 > [!Important]
 > Use Github Copilot chat to generate the JavaScript code for removing an image from the gallery when you click on it.
-Remember to have the index.html file open in the editor.
+Remember to have the index.html file open in the editor, or add the file as context.

 > [!Tip]
 > - You can use the following prompt in the chat: ``I would like to remove an element from the image gallery when clicking on it.
 Can you return the whole html page with the new added javascript?``